 There are 4 elements that should always be kept on mono.
-The kick, the snare, the voice and the bass are always on mono.
+The kick, the snare, the voice, and the bass are always on mono.
 Let’s see what frequencies do they cover:

 The lowest one is the bass, which can usually be found somewhere under 200Hz.
 The bass also has some resonance on the higher frequencies, but the highest density can be found on the lower ones, so this is why it should be centered, but not all bass frequencies have to be kept at 100% mono.

 I’ve read an article that stated that “There hasn’t been found a way of using a stereo kick.”
-The kick is another element with a high density on the low frequencies, the lowest one being at 48Hz.
+The kick is another element with a high density on the low frequencies, the lowest one is at 48Hz.

 The kick and the bass drum are the lowest elements in a mix, thus giving the most energy.
 If they give the most energy then they should be always be kept on mono.